dps923/winter2017/assignments/a3-layout-fun.md

 Run the app on the iOS Simulator, using different devices (that have different screen sizes):
 1. iPhone SE or 5 (4-inch screen)
 2. iPhone 7 (4.7-inch screen)
-3. iPhone 7 Plus (5.5-inch screen)
-4. iPad Pro (9.7-inch screen)
+3. iPad Pro (9.7-inch screen)

 Make sure that the content lays out nicely, in portrait mode, on all of these screen sizes.
 <br>

 #### Borrowing a device